confluentinc/ksql/quickstart/quickstart-docker.rst

 Start a Kafka cluster
 ---------------------

-Do not run KSQL against a production cluster, since KSQL is in tech preview.
+Do not run KSQL against a production cluster, since KSQL is in developer preview.

-As a pre-requisite, you will need Docker Compose.
-If you are new to Docker, you can get a general overview of Kafka on Docker: http://docs.confluent.io/current/cp-docker-images/docs/quickstart.html
+As a pre-requisite install `Docker for Mac <https://docs.docker.com/docker-for-mac/install/>`__.
+If you do not have MacOS, you can install Docker on another `platform <https://docs.docker.com/engine/installation/#supported-platforms>`__

 1. Clone the Confluent KSQL repository: